green-code-initiative/ecoCode-java/docs/index.md

 ### release_push

-Create a push and a new branch with commits previously prepared
+Create a push and a new branch with commits previously prepared.

 #### Exit codes